What is Gouache?

 Dry brushing is great for creating textured areas, like a mountain covered in trees.
-To dry brush, you’ll need to cover your brush in paint and then rub most of it off onto a rag.
-Then apply the paint from your brush to the paper with light strokes.
+To do this, you’ll need to cover your brush in paint and then rub most of it off onto a rag.
+Then, apply the paint from your brush to the paper with light strokes.
 Some areas will be left uncovered, creating a speckled look.

-If you’re eager to learn more, check out our Introduction to Gouache Course taught by professional artist Andrew Peña!
-This in-depth course will take you from total beginner to feeling confident about painting original pieces.
+- Course: Introduction to Gouache - This in-depth course will take you from total beginner to feeling confident about painting original pieces.

 - 90min class: Hot Peppers in Gouache - Understand limited palettes, shadows and highlights.

 - 2.5h class: Mastering the Dry Brush technique with Gouache - Learn how to paint gorgeous gouache landscapes while practising useful techniques.